DHDPIC/DATA_WALKING/README.md

 ##### All Sensor Data
 * Navigate to _WALKS>ALL-DATA_ and there are three files accounting for:

-   merged environmental data (light, sound, temperature)
+   Merged environmental data (light, sound, temperature)

-   merged air quality (MQ135, MQ2, dust sensor)
+   Merged air quality (MQ135, MQ2, dust sensor)

-   merged people (number of people counted in a specific location along the walk)
+   Merged people (number of people counted in a specific location along the walk)

 ##### All Photos
 * I have created a zip of all photos, they are in one folder with 3 letter month prefix and original file name intact eg. MAR-IMG_1348.JPG.